 The story starts with a different king: a black one.
 King Afonso I was ruler of Kongo (western Congo and parts of Angola) in the 16th century.
 Afonso was influenced by Portuguese traders bringing in European ideas including the church, literature, medicine and trade skills.
 Afonso didn’t want European rule of law nor mineral prospectors invading his lands but could not prevent the slave trade for coffee plantations in Brazil and the Caribbean.

 When Afonso died, Kongo’s power diminished.
 In 1665 the Portuguese beheaded his successor though European domination was slow to grow.
 For 200 years, the vast inland remained mostly off-limits to white eyes.
 The only route through the thick malarial jungle was the fearsome Congo River.
-Most of the river lies over 300 metres high on the African plateau.
+Most of the river lies 300 metres high on the African plateau.
 It descends to sea level in 350 kms tumbling down 32 waterfalls.

 The white man who crossed this natural barrier was born John Rowlands in Denbigh, Wales in 1841.
 Rowlands was an orphan who grew up in the workhouse.
 He was a good scholar fascinated by geography.
 Aged 16, he sailed to New Orleans where he used his wits to get a job.
 Rowlands also changed his name to Henry Morton Stanley.
 He reinvented his past and passed himself off as a native-born American.

 Stanley signed up for the Confederates in the civil war but Union soldiers captured him after two days at the Battle of Shiloh, Tennessee.
 To escape a disease-ridden POW life, Stanley enlisted with the Union Army and then the Navy until deserting in 1865.
 He found his metier as a journalist covering the Indian wars for a St Louis newspaper.
 His vivid reports caught the eye of New York Herald publisher James Gordon Bennett Jr.